-Nathan Smith is counsel at McDermott Will & Emery LLP and is based in the Firm’s Orange County office.
+Nathan Smith is a partner at McDermott Will & Emery LLP and is based in the Firm’s Orange County office.

 Nathan focuses his practice on intellectual property portfolio management, competitive market strategies, offensive and defensive intellectual property due diligence, licensing, and domestic and foreign patent prosecution for both utility and design protection.
 He shapes IP strategies for startups and large cap corporations alike.